Airlines plunge as Italian coronavirus outbreak threatens longer crisis

 Air France-KLM last week said the virus would wipe 150 million to 200 million euros ($163 million to $217 million) off its earnings, assuming that flights suspended in January resume in April - a scenario that now looks increasingly optimistic.

-On the same day, the International Air Transport Association (IATA) predicted that the impact would echo that of the 2003 SARS virus oubreak, with an estimated $28 billion hit this time.
+On the same day, the International Air Transport Association (IATA) predicted that the impact would echo that of the 2003 SARS virus outbreak, with an estimated $28 billion hit this time.

 “It could well be significantly more than that, given the news over the weekend of cases in Iran and Italy,” Phil Seymour, chief executive of aviation consultancy IBA, said on Monday.